-6.27 At Sheringham Woodfields School all staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
+6.28 At Sheringham Woodfields School all staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face to face.
 We understand that in many cases abuse will take place concurrently via online channels and in daily life.
 We know that children can also abuse their peers online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography.

-- 6.28 As part of the requirement for staff to undergo regular updated safeguarding training, online safety training is also delivered, we will ensure online safety is a running and interrelated theme throughout the curriculum and is reflected in relevant policies, teacher training, the role and responsibilities of the designated safeguarding lead and any parental engagement. - 6.29 More details can be found in our policies in our E-Safety Policy. - 6.30 At Sheringham Woodfields School we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
+6.29 As part of the requirement for staff to undergo regular updated safeguarding training, online safety training is also delivered, we will ensure online safety is a running and interrelated theme throughout the curriculum and is reflected in relevant policies, teacher training, the role and responsibilities of the designated safeguarding lead and any parental engagement.

+6.30 Filtering and Monitoring is managed locally within Sheringham Woodfields School via our ICT manager and Business Manager (Matthew Smith, Alternative DSL).
+More details can be found in our policies on E-Safety, Social Media and Electronic Communications.

+6.31 At Sheringham Woodfields School we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
 Therefore, we carry out an annual review of our approach to online safety, supported by a risk assessment (on at least an annual basis) that considers and reflects the risks that children face in our setting.